johnfraserss/ICS3U/Assignments/20 - Culminating/README.md

 In fewer than 500 words, respond to the following:

 * Describe any differences between your final program and what you envisioned when you first started planning your game.
 What caused some of these differences?
-* Describe some of the strategies you used to overcome challenge and difficulties when writing your program.
+* Describe some of the strategies you used to overcome challenges and difficulties when writing your program.
 * Choose one of the games you played (other than your own) and describe what impressed you the most about it.
 * Choose one of the games you played (other than your own, and the one you previously wrote about) and describe how you would change it if you were the programmer.